eclipse-vertx/vert.x/core_manual_groovy.md

 ### Using AsyncFile as `ReadStream` and `WriteStream`

-Use the methods `getReadStream` and `getWriteStream` to get read and write streams.
+`AsyncFile` implements `ReadStream` and `WriteStream`.
 You can then use them with a pump to pump data to and from other read and write streams.

 Here's an example of pumping data from a file on a client to a HTTP request: